 If you are renting your home, there are limits to what we can do to reduce our carbon footprint.
 It is not possible to install heat pumps, put in double glazed windows or install solar panel roofs without the landlord’s permission.
 But what can you do instead?
-It’s possible to reduce your carbon footprint by 2-3 tonnes each year if you follow these steps.
+It’s still possible to reduce your carbon footprint by managing your household in an efficient way if you follow these steps.

 Switch to a renewable energy supplier